EvanFrameX/Neddism/Anarchocratic-Liberalism.md

     1.  **Sole Mandate:** This designated military group holds the exclusive legal right to conduct organized warfare, national defense operations, and high-intensity internal security actions that exceed the proportional self-defense of individual citizens.
     2.  **Civilian Supremacy Under the Pillars:** The military group is **not a ruling junta**.
 It remains subordinate to the civilian VPA governance and the **Six Pillars**.
 Its mandate is strictly defensive or responsive to VPA-authorized missions.
     3.  **Voluntary & Meritocratic Composition:** Membership in this group is voluntary and based on extreme merit, psychological fitness, and unwavering commitment to the Neddist doctrine.
 It is a vocation, not a conscripted duty.
-    4.  **Economic Integration:** In **Military Publoneddism**, the defense group is a specially designated "steward" of communal defense resources.
-In **Military Selfoneddism**, it operates as a supreme, highly-trusted service provider under contract to the VPA and individual sovereigns.
+    4.  **Economic Integration:** In **Military Publoneddism (Anarchocratic Fascio-Communism)**, the defense group is a specially designated "steward" of communal defense resources.
+In **Military Selfoneddism (Anarchocratic Fascio-Capitalism)**, it operates as a supreme, highly-trusted service provider under contract to the VPA and individual sovereigns.
 *   **Purpose:** To provide an unmatched, professional, and doctrinally pure defense capability without militarizing the entire society or creating competing armed factions, thereby preserving internal peace and external security with maximum efficiency.

 ## **IV.
 Political Structure**